Razer ID

 The design went through three structured rounds of iteration, each informed directly by usability findings:

 1. Round 1 — Accordion Layouts: Early experimentation with accordion-based progressive disclosure to test whether grouping related fields reduced the feeling of a long, overwhelming form.
 Users found the accordion transitions unfamiliar and hesitated at state changes.
+This round confirmed that the problem was sequencing, not layout.

 2. Round 2 — Flow Resequencing: Based on Round 1 findings, the flow was restructured to lead with email entry and verification before any account details were requested.
 This change addressed the root cause of early abandonment behaviour observed in testing and significantly improved user confidence in completing the flow.